"Winner of the Solar Decathlon 2017, the NeighborHub solar house will have an even better future with the local population"

-Following its success at the international sustainable housing competition in Denver, Colorado, the NeighborHub stands once more in Fribourg’s smart living lab.
-The Swiss solar house was designed by students and teaching staff from four higher education institutions (EPFL, HEIA-FR, HEAD, and UNIFR), and has been reconstructed at the blueFACTORY site.
+Following its success at the international sustainable housing competition Solar Decathlon in Denver (USA), the NeighborHub stands once more in Fribourg’s Smart Living Lab.
+The Swiss solar house was designed within the Swiss Living Challenge project by students and teaching staff from four higher education institutions (EPFL, HEIA-FR, HEAD, and UNIFR), and has been reconstructed at the bluefactory innovation district.
 The solar house offers a new collective and environmental way of living, and is intended to be a meeting place for citizens wishing to develop solutions to facilitate a more sustainable future.

-Reconstructed in the spring of 2018 in the blueFACTORY innovation district, the NeighborHub is a modifiable building, thanks to its flexible architecture, movable fittings, convertible furniture, and an interior design that can be adapted to a variety of activities, including a repair café, urban vegetable gardens, eco-friendly cooking classes, and even conferences.
+Reconstructed in the spring of 2018 in the bluefactory innovation district, the NeighborHub is a modifiable building, thanks to its flexible architecture, movable fittings, convertible furniture, and an interior design that can be adapted to a variety of activities, including a repair café, urban vegetable gardens, eco-friendly cooking classes, and even conferences.
 The proposed activities and services relate to seven fields of action: renewable energy use, mobility, water and waste management, food, biodiversity, and the selection of materials.

-In addition to playing its eponymous role at the heart of the district, the NeighborHub is used as a research prototype inside the smart living lab for the purposes of energy management, user comfort and user interactions.
+In addition to playing its eponymous role at the heart of the district, the NeighborHub is used as a research prototype inside the Smart Living Lab for the purposes of energy management, user comfort and user interactions.